 Responsibilities: Vermicomposting project

-Michelle Hernandez, E-Waste Operations Associate (she/her/hers): Michelle is a third year majoring in Sustainable Environmental Design and double-minoring in Conservation & Resource Studies and Theater with a Technical Focus.
+Michelle is a fourth year majoring in Sustainable Environmental Design and double-minoring in City Planning and Conservation & Resource Studies (and maybe also Theater?).
 She is passionate about the intersections between design, sustainability, and society.
-Growing up in Berkeley and Oakland has shown her the importance of social change and environmentalism and hopes to continue exploring these topics and their relation to urban design in college and beyond!
-In her free time, she enjoys working on the behind-the-scenes aspects of theater, baking, and hiking.
+Growing up in Oakland has taught her the importance of fighting for social change and how it is linked to environmentalism, and hopes to continue exploring these topics and their relation to urban design in college and beyond.
+Within SERC, Michelle works on piloting an on-campus e-waste collection system in order to make it easier for students to properly recycle their electronic waste.
+In her free time, she enjoys working on the behind-the-scenes aspects of theater, baking, drawing, and hiking.

 Responsibilities: ASUC Student Union Green Team programs

-Samy Long, Social Marketing Associate (she/her/hers): Samantha Long is a third year Society and Environment major in the College of Natural Resources and minoring in French.
+Samy Long, Social Marketing Associate (she/her/hers): Samantha Long is a fourth year double major Society and Environment and French.
 She is originally from Vacaville, California and has spent a lot of time in and around the Bay Area.
-Samantha is deeply interested in the sociological impacts and disparities that different communities endure in the face of climate change.
-She is also interested in food justice and helping make sustainability accessible for everyone.
+Samantha is deeply interested in sustainable agricultural systems and food insecurity.
 Samantha was drawn to SERC because she saw the reach that the organization has on campus and feels she can make a big difference here.
 In her free time, Samantha works for the UC Berkeley radio station and enjoys going to concerts with her friends and riding her bike.

 Responsibilities: SERC Social Media; Newsletter

-Sarah Xu (Community Engagement Associate): Sarah Xu (she/her/hers) is from the small one square mile town of Albany, California.
-She is a junior pursuing Environmental Economics and Policy with minors in Global Poverty and Practice.
+Sarah Xu (Community Engagement Associate): Sarah Xu (she/her/hers) is a senior pursuing Environmental Economics and Policy with minors in Global Poverty and Practice and Asian American Studies.
+Interested in international environmental policy and clean energy policy, Sarah hopes to pursue environmental law in the future.
 In her free time, Sarah loves to explore the Bay Area by public transportation and drink copious amounts of coffee.

-Tamlyn Schafer, Vermicomposting Co-Supervisor (she/her/hers): Tamlyn is a second year student pursuing a dual degree in Environmental Sciences and Music.
-She has always been very passionate about sustainability and is very excited to be a part of the vermicomposting team and to work with worms!
-She hopes that through her work on the Zero Waste Team she can increase awareness of environmental issues in her peers.
-In her spare time she loves to read, travel, attend concerts, and perform with The California Golden Overtones, an a cappella group on campus.
+Tamlyn Schafer, Vermicomposting Co-Supervisor (she/her/hers): Tamlyn is a third year student pursuing a dual degree in Environmental Sciences and Music, and a minor in Global Public Health.
+She has particular passions for sustainability, environmental justice, and environmental health sciences, and hopes that her work on the Zero Waste Team will increase awareness of environmental issues in her peers.
+In her spare time she loves to read, travel, attend concerts, and perform in a cappella and other music groups on campus.

 Teresa Yu, TGIF & Sustainability Initiatives Coordinator (she/her/hers): Teresa is excited to be working as the The Green Initiative Fund Coordinator.
 Teresa was born and raised in San Francisco, California.
 She recently graduated UC Berkeley with a degree in Environmental Economics and Policy and a minor in Public Policy.
 As a student at Cal, she worked as a TGIF Program Associate for two years and is eager to continue her work supporting TGIF projects.
 Teresa is passionate about supporting students in actualizing their environmental projects and initiatives, especially in this political climate.
 In her free time, Teresa enjoys rock climbing, drinking boba, and cooking (mostly vegetables!).